 “There isn’t anything out there that I don’t enjoy!
 If it flies or tweets or makes a sound – everything’s in there – from elk to hummingbirds.”

-Maine was instrumental in securing the Twilight Sanctuary more than twenty years ago – he called it a “community-based effort” to buy and protect habitat that provides important nesting and wintering roost sites for bald eagles as well as the wetlands that are home to other wildlife.
+Maine was instrumental in securing the Twilight Sanctuary more than twenty years ago – he called it a “community-based effort” to buy and protect habitat that provides important nesting site for bald eagles as well as wetlands for other birds.

 “The vista here is outstanding – maybe one of the best in the lower river.
 There’s always something going on with lots of ducks and geese, egrets and blue herons are always cruising by.
 You can kind of count on owning it at least for a few minutes when you come here – doesn’t draw a crowd.”

-Highway 30 – The Lower Columbia River Byway - is worth the time that is required to slow down so you can savor places that are off the beaten path.
-It's an experience that offers so much so close to Portland.
+Highway 30 – The Lower Columbia River byway - requires you slow down so to savor places that are off the beaten path and offer so much so close to Portland.